Elise Strickler announces run for Nevada County clerk-recorder/registrar of voters

 Elise Strickler, a management analyst with Nevada County, on Wednesday announced her candidacy for clerk-recorder/registrar of voters.

-Strickler, 31, has served for seven years with the county, with four of them in the clerk-recorder/registrar of voters office.
+Strickler, 31, has served with the county for seven years, four of them in the clerk-recorder/registrar of voters office.
+She has a total of 13 years in customer service.

 As an elections employee she discovered a passion for both sides of that office, which includes the maintenance of records and elections.